Keyboard shortcuts

 // initializer with diameter

-init( diameter: Length, thickness: Length ) {
+init( diameter: Length, thickness = 5mm ) {

-// must set `radius` in code
+// must set property `radius` from building plan

 radius = diameter / 2;

-// thickness (from the building plan) does not need
+// `thickness` (from the building plan) does not need

 // to be set, because it was automatically set by